Ruhakana Rugunda: Political career

 While attending Makerere University in Uganda, Rugunda, commonly referred to as "Ndugu" (Swahili for "brother") by friends, served as President of the National Union of Students of Uganda (NUSU), a political youth movement.
 As a young political activist, Rugunda was part of the Uganda People's Congress (UPC) and was said to be close to President Apollo Milton Obote.
 In one of the last interviews before his death, Obote lamented as to why the brilliant Rugunda had gotten himself entangled with Yoweri Museveni and the National Resistance Movement.
-Rugunda was one of a few who had been seen by Obote as future leaders of the party and country.
+Rugunda was one of a few people who had been seen by Obote as future leaders of the party and country.

 In 1985 he met with the leaders of the Ugandan National Resistance Movement (NRM) at the inn "Zum grünen Jäger" in Unterolberndorf, Austria, for a conspirative conference to elaborate a political programme for the liberated Uganda.
 After Museveni took power in 1986, Rugunda held a long series of Cabinet posts: he was Minister of Health from 1986 to 1988, Minister of Works, Transport and Communication from 1988 to 1994, Minister of Foreign Affairs from 1994 to 1996, Minister of Information from 1996 to 1998, Minister at the Presidency from 1998 to 2001, Minister of Water, Lands and Environment from 2001 to 2003, and Minister of Internal Affairs from 2003 to 2009.

 He also served as Chairman of the NRM Electoral Commission, as Member of Parliament for Kabale Municipality, and as President of the Governing Council of the United Nations Environment Program (UNEP).
 In July 2006, Rugunda led a Ugandan government negotiating team to Juba to hold peace talks with the Lord's Resistance Army.

 In January 2009, he was appointed as Uganda's Permanent Representative to the United Nations.
 At the same time, the position was elevated to Cabinet Ministerial level in Uganda.
 He twice served as the President of the Security Council in July 2009 and in October 2010 during Uganda's two-year stint on the Security Council.

 In the cabinet reshuffle of 27 May 2011, he was instead appointed as Minister of Information and Communication Technology.
 In May 2013, he was moved to the post of Minister of Health, replacing Christine Ondoa, who became an advisor to the President of Uganda on public health matters.

 Rugunda was appointed as Prime Minister on 18 September 2014.

+Education career

+In February 2023, Rt.
+Hon.
+Dr. Ruhakana Rugunda was installed as the third Chancellor of Gulu University.